Roe Messner: Marriage to Tammy Faye

-Tammy Faye Messner's death
+Later life and death

 Messner and Tammy Faye moved to the gated community of Loch Lloyd, Missouri, a suburb of Kansas City, in 2007.
 Tammy Faye died from cancer on July 20 that year; her last public appearance was a taped interview on CNN from their home the day before.
-Her ashes were interred in the Messner family plot in Waldron, immediately next to Messner's mother.
+Her ashes were interred in the Messner family plot in Waldron, Kansas, immediately next to Messner's mother.

-Roe Messner himself is known to have received a diagnosis of prostate cancer in the past, though he told Larry King that his doctors had told him that he would not die from the disease.
+Roe Messner was first diagnosed with prostate cancer in 1996.
+In 2007, he told Larry King that his doctors had told him that he would not die from the disease, an accurate prediction.
+Messner died in Wichita, Kansas on March 24, 2025, at the age of 89.

 Notable churches

 Messner is reported to have been the biggest church builder in the United States.
 On August 7, 2007, he told Larry King that he had built 1,784 churches in 47 states.
 Messner supervised construction of the churches but was not the architect.
-He has designed and/or built over 1,800 churches in all 50 states.
+He designed and/or built over 1,800 churches in all 50 states.